Elliott Charles: Career

 Charles signed a three-year professional contract with Barnet in May 2008 after scoring 20 goals for the Protec U18 side.
 He made his debut against Brentford on 23 August 2008.
 In October 2008 he joined Farnborough on an initial one-month loan period.
 He then joined Lewes on loan in January 2009 along with Kieron St Aimie, scoring on his debut in the FA Trophy against Havant & Waterlooville.
 He went out on loan for the third time that season in March, joining Hemel Hempstead Town.
 A fourth loan spell followed in October 2009 when he joined Ebbsfleet United, before another loan spell at Havant & Waterlooville in December.
 On 21 January 2010, he was released by Barnet and signed for Kettering, who also released him at the end of the season.

 In August 2010, Charles signed for Conference South club Dover Athletic alongside Harry Baker, Luke I'Anson and Jackson Ohakam.
 He was released at the end of the 2010–11 season.
 In September 2011, he joined Isthmian League Premier Division side Hendon after a spell with Concord Rangers.

 In November 2012, Charles joined Conference South club Eastbourne Borough.
 He ended the season as the club's top scorer scoring 14 goals in all competitions (11 league) in 26 appearances (24 league).

 Before the start of the 2013/14 season, Elliott moved along the south coast to join Eastbourne's league rivals Dover Athletic.
-After a season at Dover, Elliott re-signed for Eastbourne on the 21/08/2014.
+After a season at Dover, Elliott re-signed for Eastbourne on 21 August 2014.

 Charles had stints at Staines Town and Metropolitan Police, before rejoining Hendon in January 2017.
 After leaving at the end of the season, he joined Hampton & Richmond Borough in December 2017.
 Although he signed in early December, Charles had to be patient for his first action for The Beavers.
 He finally made his debut away to Wealdstone on New Year's Day 2018.
-His first start for Hampton couldn't have gone any better for Charles with a Hat-Trick in the first 30 minutes.
+His first start for Hampton could not have gone any better for Charles with a Hat-Trick in the first 30 minutes.

 On 7 September 2018, Charles joined National League side, Braintree Town.
 After two appearances, he joined Wealdstone the following month.
 Charles joined Hendon for a third time in January 2019.

 International

-Charles was called to play for Grenada the 2014 FIFA World Cup qualification – CONCACAF Second Round.
+Charles was called to play for Grenada the 2014 FIFA World Cup qualification – CONCACAF second round.
 He made two appearances, the first on 2 September 2011 against Belize in the 3–0 home defeat and in the 2–1 away defeat to Saint Vincent and the Grenadines on 18 September.